On the in vivo recognition of kidney stones using machine learning: Design of a set of kidney stone recognition methods.

 \section{Design of a set of kidney stone recognition methods.}

 This section describes the training and validation of shallow and deep learning-based models.
-The training of the shallow machine learning models follows the traditional pipeline of Fig. \ref{fig:diagram_shallow}, which is thoroughly discussed in Section \ref{shallow_methods}.
-For the deep learning-based methods a different approach is followed by training three well-known models using an end-to-end approach and transfer learning to compensate for the relatively small size of the available dataset, as depicted in Fig.~ \ref{fig:diagram_deep}.
-The different choices in terms of deep-learning model design, training of the networks and their validation are detailed in Section \ref{deep_methods}.
+The training of the shallow machine learning models follows the traditional pipeline of Fig.~\ref{fig:diagram_shallow}, which is thoroughly discussed in Section \textit{``Shallow machine learning methods''}.
+For the deep learning-based methods a different approach is followed by training three well-known models using an end-to-end approach and transfer learning to compensate for the relatively small size of the available dataset, as depicted in Fig.~\ref{fig:diagram_deep}.
+The different choices in terms of deep-learning model design, training of the networks and their validation are detailed in Section \textit{``Deep-learning based classification methods''}.